Decca Records: 1980 onwards

-After being absorbed by PolyGram, British Decca continued as a separate label.
+After being absorbed by PolyGram British Decca continued as a separate label.
 It concentrated chiefly on the classical and crossover repertoires.
 During the 1980s there was some activity in popular music, with hits from Bananarama, Bronski Beat, the Communards and Fine Young Cannibals, but as a classical label British Decca was a stronger presence, making numerous records with Solti in Chicago, the Montreal Symphony Orchestra conducted by Charles Dutoit, the Cleveland Orchestra with Riccardo Chailly, Dohnányi, and a long-time British Decca artist Vladimir Ashkenazy, and soloists including Kiri Te Kanawa, Renée Fleming, Pascal Rogé, Joshua Bell, Cecilia Bartoli and Jean-Yves Thibaudet.
 Among Decca's later classical signings are the cellist Sheku Kanneh-Mason and the pianist Benjamin Grosvenor.

 British Decca's prominence in the crossover repertoire dates from 1990 when Pavarotti's recording of the aria "Nessun dorma" from Turandot was used by the BBC to introduce its coverage of the FIFA World Cup.
 When Decca's recording of the tournament's opening concert performance by Pavarotti, Plácido Domingo and José Carreras was released, it became the biggest-selling classical album of all time.
 The three tenors' record paved the way for Decca's crossover artists such as Russell Watson, Andrea Bocelli, Katherine Jenkins and Alfie Boe.

-In 1994, MCA Nashville revived the Decca label as a country music label.
+In 1994 MCA Nashville revived the Decca label as a country music label.

 Both British Decca and American Decca have come under the proprietorship of a single owner.
-PolyGram, which bought British Decca in 1980, and MCA, which bought American Decca twenty years earlier, were acquired by the Universal Music Group in 1998.
+PolyGram, which bought British Decca in 1980, and MCA, which bought American Decca twenty years earlier, merged and became Universal Music Group in 1999.
 The consolidation combining both American and British Decca under one parent company led to the shutdown of the Decca country music label in the USA and the London Records classical music arm renamed Decca Records in North America in February 1999.
-The catalogue of Philips Records, also owned by Universal, has been merged with British Decca's.
+The Western classical-music catalogue of Philips Records, also owned by Universal, was merged with British Decca's.
 Universal also owns Deutsche Grammophon, which remains a separate label within the group and also manages the American Decca classical music catalogue.
 In 2011 Universal donated 200,000 of its American Decca master recordings from the 1920s to the 1940s to the United States Library of Congress.

-In 2017, Universal Music revived the Decca Gold American classical music label under the management of the Verve Label Group.
+In 2017 Universal Music revived the Decca Gold American classical music label under the management of the Verve Label Group.